apache/cordova-docs/docs/en/edge/guide/overview/index.md

 ## Development Paths

-As of version 3.X, you can use two basic basic workflows to create a mobile application.
+As of version 3.0, you can use two basic workflows to create a mobile application.
 While you can accomplish the same thing using both workflows, certain tasks are better suited to using one workflow over the other.
-For this reason, you should understand both perscribed workflows so that you can use the best tool for the best situation.
+For this reason, you should understand both workflows so that you can use the best tool for the best situation.

 The two main workflows that are supported are:

-### Web Project Dev
+* Web Project Dev

 You can think of the first workflow as the _Web Project Dev_ workflow.
 You should use this workflow when you want to create a Cordova application that runs on as many mobile operating systems as possible with as little platform-specific development work as possible.
 This workflow came into existence with Cordova 3.0 and the creation of the Cordova _Command-line Interface_ (CLI).
-The CLI abstracts away a lot of the functionality of lower level /bin/ scripts that take care of the details involved with building your app, such as copying your web assets into the correct folders for each mobile platform, making platform specific configuration changes, or running specific build scripts to generate application binaries.
-You can read more about the "Web Project Dev" workflow in The Command-line Interface.
+The CLI abstracts away a lot of the functionality of lower-level shell scripts that take care of the details involved with building your app, such as copying your web assets into the correct folders for each mobile platform, making platform specific configuration changes, or running specific build scripts to generate application binaries.
+You can read more about the _Web Project Dev_ workflow in The Command-line Interface.
 Please note that often when people speak of the "CLI," they are talking about this _Web Project Dev_ workflow.

-### Native Platform Dev
+* Native Platform Dev

 The second workflow can be thought of as a _Native Platform Dev_ workflow.
-You should use it when you want to focus on building an application for a single platform and are interested in changing the "lower level" platform details.
+You should use it when you want to focus on building an application for a single platform and are interested in changing the lower-level platform details.
 While you can still use this workflow to build cross-platform apps, the lack of tools to abstract away the various build steps will make it more difficult.
 For example, you will have to use Plugman to install the same plugin once for each platform that you want to support.
-The benefit to using this _Native Platform Dev_ workflow is that it gives you access to the "lower level" shell scripts to build and test the application, so if you are hacking on the native side of things, this workflow is the most efficient way to test your changes.
+The benefit to using this _Native Platform Dev_ workflow is that it gives you access to the lower-level shell scripts to build and test the application, so if you are hacking on the native side of things, this workflow is the most efficient way to test your changes.
 This workflow is also appropriate if you want to use the CordovaWebView as a small part in a larger native application (See the Embedding WebViews guide.)
-This workflow has not been written into a guide per se because this workflow has slightly different commands and procedures depending on which platform you are working with.
-For this reason, you can read about this workflow in the "Command-line tools" guide for each platform you are working on, for instance, iOS Platform Guide and Android Platform Guide.
+You can read about this workflow in the different Shell Tool guides, for instance, Android Shell Tool Guide and iOS Shell Tool Guide.

 When first starting out, it might be easiest to use the _Web Project Dev_ workflow to create an application.
 (To install the CLI, see The Command-line Interface.)